HorchLab/DLC-guide-for-Bowdoin-College/Getting-started.md

 "If all the labels are ok, then use the function 'create_training_dataset' to create the training dataset!"
 ```

-  - Finally, let's create a training dataset
+7. Finally, let's create a training dataset
 ```python
 In [7]: deeplabcut.create_training_dataset(path_config)
 "The training dataset is successfully created.
 Use the function 'train_network' to start training.
 Happy training!"
 ```
-  - Great!
+8. Great!
 Now we can start training the network.

 ### Step 4: Training the network using Bowdoin's GPU computers (ie Moosehead)

-- Now we need to log into Bowdoin's @slurm or @moosehead GPU servers with the following
+1. Now we need to log into Bowdoin's @slurm or @moosehead GPU servers with the following.
+Open a new terminal window and login within the following:
 ```
 ssh -Y [username]@moosehead.bowdoin.edu
 [username]@moosehead's password: [enter password]
 ```
   - Unlike @dover and @foxcroft, we have to pass scripts (.sh files) to the HPC so that it can perfom high performance computing using the GPU's (which     allow for larger capacities of data
   - You can find all of the scipts and python files in the [HPC_scripts](https://github.com/esmall2023/DLC_HPC/tree/main/HPC_scripts) folder in this repository.

 ### Step 5: Re-training the network if it wasn't trained well enough